 6. Global warming has not been "accelerating" as alarmists contend.
 Official climate models continue to project a speculative acceleration of warming that is simply counter to all empirical measurements.

 7. Recent global warming was not "unprecedented," as warming during the 1930's was similar, and the warming during the Mid-Holocene/Minoan/Roman/Medieval periods were greater and longer.

-8. Excessive global warming from the hypothesized positive feedback mechanism (the infamous "tipping point") claimed by alarmists is not currently happening, and highly unlikely to happen.
+8. Excessive, "runaway" global warming from the hypothesized positive feedback mechanism (the infamous "tipping point") claimed by alarmists is not currently happening, and highly unlikely to happen.

 9. The UN's IPCC (and its associated scientists) has been dishonest at best in its portrayal of global warming and the severity of climate change consequences.

-10. The catastrophic disaster predictions associated with assummed warming are not likely to happen; natural disasters from global cooling are more likely to happen in future.
+10. The disasterous predictions, CAGW, associated with climate model warming are not likely to happen; natural disasters from global cooling are more likely to happen in future.